-As well as looking after thousands of people affected by leprosy each year, Lalgadh Leprosy Services Centre also helps many more thousands of people with general medical conditions.
+As well as looking after thousands of people affected by leprosy each year, Lalgadh Leprosy Hospital and Services Centre (LLHSC) also helps many more thousands of people with general medical conditions.
 Around 5,000 people from the local community come each year for help with all kinds of difficulty, from the usual coughs and colds, fractures and burns, to cholera and snakebite, childbirth and malaria, road traffic accidents and much more.
 On top of that, another 85,000 come each year to get various skin conditions checked out, sometimes afraid that they may have leprosy, but often just because we are good with skin problems at Lalgadh.

 LLSC has earned a good reputation as a centre where people can get real help, and where staff are not just interested in taking patient’s money, but aim to deliver a good and compassionate service.
-The phrase in the region is “Go and get some Lalgadh medicine” and many people even come from India for help.
+The phrase in the region is “go and get some Lalgadh medicine” and many people even come from India for help.
 Lalgadh’s popularity with skin cases also means that a significant number of these can prove to be cases of leprosy.
 We have had 20 new cases of leprosy in one day!